 Are Greyhounds Safe With Kids Around?

-Greyhounds are safe with kids as long as they have been well-trained and understand how to socialize.
+Greyhounds are safe with kids as long as they are well-trained and know how to socialize.
 Their behavior towards kids is generally gentle and affectionate.

 While Greyhounds may not always tolerate children who annoy or irritate them, they are not the type of dog that would snap at them.
-Instead, they are more likely to walk away when irritated, unhappy, or annoyed.
+Instead, they are likelier to walk away when irritated, unhappy, or annoyed.

 Another factor to consider about children being around Greyhounds is that they do better with older children than younger even though they tend to be friendly and get along with everyone.